-What is the risk you face when you live with radon?
+What is the risk you face when you live or work with radon daily?

 Radon disintegrates into other radioactive particles and these are trapped inside your lungs.
 When these particles undergo further disintegration, they release small amounts of energy.
 This damages the lung tissue and may lead to lung cancer.
 The irony is, not all people who are exposed to high levels of radon will develop lung cancer.
 If you are a smoker, your chances of developing lung cancer increase further.

-How can Aerolite help with radon testing in your Utah home?
+How can Aerolite Consulting help with radon testing at your Utah home or business?